-Figure 6.19.
+Figure 6.23.
 EB GUIDE Script editor in EB GUIDE Studio

-▶ The Read script is called when the scripted value property is read.
-If the property is of a list type, the parameters include the list index.
+The Read script is called when the scripted value property is read.
+If the property is of type list, the parameters include the list index.

 The return value of the Read script represents the current value of the property.